 COVID-19 has brought the issue and associated risk of single-sourcing to the forefront of supply chain leaders' thoughts.
-In a recent Jabil-sponsored survey of more than 700 supply chain decision-makers, nine out of 10 reported direct business impact from sourcing issues.
-No wonder 43% stated that effectively assessing their supplier base will be a key part of their supply chain strategy in the next two years.
+In a 2020 Jabil-sponsored survey of more than 700 supply chain decision-makers, nine out of 10 reported direct business impact from sourcing issues.
+No wonder 43% stated that effectively assessing their existing supplier base will be a key part of their supply chain strategy in the next two years.

 Moreover, as a result of battling the fallout from COVID-19, more companies are looking to external support.
 According to our survey, 40% are adjusting their sourcing partnerships and 30% are expanding their EMS partnerships.
 Others are looking for manufacturing partners to absorb risk and tackle challenges.